 Concangis, Roman fort in Chester-le-Street, England

-The fort was established in the 2nd century and served as a base for the Legio II Augusta.
-Later, a cavalry unit took garrison and played roles in military campaigns under Emperor Septimius Severus.
+The fort was established in the 2nd century and first served as a base for the Legio II Augusta.
+A cavalry unit later took over the garrison and took part in campaigns under Emperor Septimius Severus.

 The community of curious travelers